-Tap confirm and you will get a ‘Saving’ dialogue after which you will be taken to the ‘Adjustments’ homepage.
+Tap confirm and you will get a ‘Saving’ dialogue after which you will be taken to the ‘Adjustments’ page.

 Return to the homepage of the application by tapping the home icon in the left-hand corner of the top navigation bar.

-REPORTS MODULE
+MODULE NAME: REPORTS

 This module is used to view reports on the movement of commodities in the facility.
 Navigate to it by tapping ‘Reports’ on the homepage of the application.
 You will then be taken to a screen that looks like this: